kewisch/ideal-size/README.md

 Idealsize
 =========

-This is the source code for the [Idealsize](https://addons.mozilla.org/addon/idealsize/) add-on.
+This is the source code for the [Ideal Size](https://addons.mozilla.org/addon/ideal-size/) add-on.

 I'm taking pull requests that add new pages with ideal dimensions.
 I'd